janakraj12/mailer/README.md

-# APIbuddy
+# Mailer
-A python based package that provide necessary API'S
+<h2>A python based script which will fetch unread emails from an IMAP server and cam be used as a starting point for more complex email handling tasks </h2>